Employer/Organization: City of Burnaby

 The goal of the City of Burnaby and its employees is to consistently deliver first class service and services to our community.
 With this in mind, we hire people who share the same passion, those with the drive and determination to grow with and contribute to our already exceptional team.
 People like you!

-Qualifications include a Master's Degree in Planning or related discipline with considerable professional experience in urban or regional planning; or an equivalent combination of training and experience.
-Thorough knowledge of the principles, practices and objectives of urban and regional planning.
-Considerable knowledge of the theory and practices of a major discipline applicable to planning; of economics, municipal finances and sociology as applied to urban planning; and of the current literature, trends, and developments in the area of specialization and Zoning Bylaw practices.
-Knowledge of standard statistical techniques and research methodology.
-Ability to plan, assign and supervise the work of subordinates; to express ideas effectively orally and in a written or graphic manner; to establish and maintain effective working relationships with other employees, professionals and the public, and to transmit clearly the principles and requirements of sound planning and development.
-Membership or eligibility for membership in the Planning Institute of British Columbia or the Canadian Institute of Planners is required.
+Qualifications include a master’s degree in Planning or related discipline with considerable professional experience in urban or regional planning, or an equivalent combination of training and experience.
+Thorough knowledge of the principles, practices and objectives of urban and regional planning, as well as municipal land use policy and provincial land use regulations is expected.
+Ability to plan, assign and supervise the work of subordinates, to express ideas effectively orally and in a written or graphic manner.
+Ability to establish and maintain effective working relationships with other employees, professionals and the public, and to transmit clearly the principles and requirements of sound planning and development.
+Ability to work within tight time constraints and manage a heavy and diverse workload is desired.
+Membership or eligibility for membership in the Planning Institute of British Columbia or the Canadian Institute of Planners.

 Copies of relevant professional certificates, degrees, or tickets will be required at the time of the interview.